welbornprod/hexchat-plugins/README.md

-# HexChat/XChat Plugins
+# HexChat

 This is a collection of hexchat plugins that improve the functionality of hexchat by providing highlights and extra commands.
 They are designed for a Linux system, and probably won't work on Windows.

-They were originally designed for XChat, but that program is not being updated regularly (hince the HexChat fork).
-I haven't been testing them on XChat, so I can't guarantee stability there.
+They were originally designed for XChat, but HexChat has since updated to Python 3 so they won't work anymore.

 You can use `/help` or `/help <plugin-name>` to see usage information.